-The San Joaquin County Law Library provides patrons with multiple web-based legal research databases, including EBSCO, VerdictSearch, OnLAW (CEB), Lexis Advance, and Westlaw.
-These services are not available remotely, the patron must visit the library to utilize them.
+The San Joaquin County Law Library provides patrons with the following web-based legal databases: Bell’s Compendium, Legal Information Reference Center, LexisNexis Digital Library, Lexis Advance, OnLAW (CEB) and VerdictSearch.
+Except for the Legal Information Reference Center and LexisNexis Digital Library these services are not available remotely.
+Patrons must visit the library to access them.

 VerdictSearch is a database used for evaluating damages, finding expert witnesses, analyzing settlement offers, and projecting trial outcomes.